 Every year, people take the step of starting a new business.
 The vast majority being self-employed (without personnel).
-After five years, only half of these businesses survive.
+Only half of these businesses survive more than five years.
 Anyone starting a company therefore benefits from having a well thought out business plan.

-For an entrepreneur, the plan acts as a checklist and a tool for mapping the feasibility of their company.
-For potential lenders, the plan can be a means of winning them over.
-Traditionally, starting entrepreneurs turn to family members or the bank for additional financing.
+An entrepreneur can use the plan as a checklist and a tool for mapping the feasibility of their company.
+The plan can also be used to win over potential lenders.
+Traditionally, starting entrepreneurs turn to family members or the bank for additional funding.

-2 Key Parts of the Business Plan
+2 Business Plan Components